yuvalmGS/gigaspaces-wiki-jekyll/xap100/space-persistency.markdown

 {%endinfo%}

 {% tip %}
-If you're migrating from a GigaSpaces version prior to {% latestxaprelease %} please see the [Migrating From External Data Source API](./migrating-from-external-data-source-api.html) page.
+If you're migrating from a GigaSpaces version prior to 9.7 please see the [Migrating From External Data Source API](./migrating-from-external-data-source-api.html) page.
 {% endtip %}

 # Space Persistency API